isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-advertising/c-psdk-ios-3.0-custom-tags-configure/t-psdk-ios-3.0-custom-tags-receive-notifications.md

 snippet: y
 ---

-# Add listeners for timed metadata notifications{#add-listeners-for-timed-metadata-notifications}
+# Add listeners for timed metadata notifications {#add-listeners-for-timed-metadata-notifications}

 To receive notifications about tags in the manifest, implement the appropriate notification listener(s).